PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

-# Block C - Artificial Intelligence Scientist - Speech and Language
+# Block C - Artificial Intelligence Scientist - Natural Language Processing

 Natural language is a language that has evolved naturally as a means of communication among people.
 Computer analysis of natural language is called Natural Language Processing (NLP).
 NLP is used for e-mail classification, smart assistants, search engines, language translation and many more applications.
 Hundreds of millions of people use Google Translate daily!